scrapy/scrapy/docs/topics/xpath-tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The first use-case is selecting nodes based on their position in a
 node-set.

-Node-sets order depends on the axis, but let's consider that
+(Node-sets order depends on the axis, but let's consider that
-the order of a node in a node-set is the document order.
+the order of a node in a node-set is the document order.)

-Let's say we don't want the two paragraphs in the ``<div>`` we looked at
+Remember the two paragraphs in the ``<div>`` we looked at
-earlier, only the first one:
+earlier:

 .. code:: pycon

     >>> doc.xpath('//body/div/div/p')
     [(1) '<p>This is a paragraph.</p>'
      (2) '<p>Is this <a href="page2.html">a link</a>?</p>']

+Let's say that we are not interested in the two paragraphs but only
+the first one.
+You would use ``[1]`` as predicate:

 .. xpathdemo:: //body/div/div/p[1]